tarmacjupiter/stock_analysis/README.md

 3. Extract the files anywhere on your computer (Extract the files in a location where you will have easy access)

+4. Install Python 3.x on the Windows Microsoft Store

+(If you already have Python you can skip this step)

-4. Go into the "Installation Folder"
+5. Go into the "Installation Folder"

-5. Run the "Installation"
+6. Run the "Installation"

-6. Head back into the main folder
+7. Head back into the main folder

-7. Run "Stock Analysis"
+8. Run "Stock Analysis"

 ---